pgRouting/workshop/docs/chapters/geoext_client.rst

 Trigger the web service call
 -------------------------------------------------------------------------------------------------------------

-We need to call the webservice when:
+We need to call the web service when:
  * the two points are drawn
  * one of the point is moved
  * the routing method has changed

-Our vector layer (draw_layer) generates an event (called featureadded) when a new feature is added, we can listen to this event and call to pgrouting function:
+Our vector layer generates an event (called ``featureadded``) when a new feature is added, we can listen to this event and call to pgrouting function (this function will be presented shortly):

  .. code-block:: js

     draw_layer.events.on({
         featureadded: function() {
-            pgrouting(store, draw_layer, method);
+            pgrouting(store, draw_layer, method.getValue());
         }
     });